Know Your Contract: eIDAS-Based Verifiable Legal Identities for Smart Contracts, Enabling Regulatory-Compliant On-Chain

 \section{Introduction}

-Public blockchain ecosystems execute transactions between counterparties whose legal identities cannot be derived from on-chain data, as account addresses are pseudonymous identifiers without verifiable linkage to real-world persons or organizations.
-While pseudonymity supports privacy and resists censorship, it creates significant challenges for regulated applications.
-Traditional Finance (TradFi) institutions and applications involving tokenized Real-World Assets (RWAs) require transactions to be attributable to legally accountable entities~\cite{oecd2020tokenisation}.
+Public blockchain ecosystems execute transactions between counterparties whose legal identities cannot be derived from on-chain data: account addresses are pseudonymous identifiers without verifiable linkage to real-world persons or organisations.
+While pseudonymity supports privacy and resists censorship, it creates substantial challenges for regulated applications.
+Traditional Finance (TradFi) institutions and applications involving tokenised Real-World Assets (RWAs) require transactions to be attributable to legally accountable entities~\cite{oecd2020tokenisation}.
 Without such attribution, regulatory compliance and legal certainty cannot be established.

 A central obstacle to institutional adoption of public blockchains is the lack of a verifiable trust anchor linking on-chain accounts and smart contracts to real-world legal entities~\cite{vaziry_sok_2024}.
-Financial regulation requires transactions to be attributable, auditable, and traceable to responsible persons or organizations, yet blockchain systems provide no native mechanism for such attribution~\cite{wronka2024crypto}.
-Existing digital identity infrastructures offer no standardized way to project certified organizational identities into decentralized environments.
+Financial regulation requires transactions to be attributable, auditable, and traceable to responsible persons or organisations, yet blockchain systems provide no native mechanism for such attribution~\cite{wronka2024crypto}.
+Existing digital identity infrastructures offer no standardised way to project certified organisational identities into decentralised environments.
 Current on-chain identity approaches rely on off-chain verification, proprietary intermediaries, or unverifiable attestations, resulting in fragmented trust models, increased compliance risk, and single points of failure~\cite{vaziry_sok_2024}.
-Consequently, enterprises lack an interoperable and regulator-recognized method to assert their legal identity within public blockchain ecosystems.
+Consequently, enterprises lack an interoperable and regulator-recognised method to assert their legal identity within public blockchain ecosystems.